systemli/ticker/docs/api.md

 # API Specification

-!!! important
+!!!
+Information

-    The Specification is work in progress at the moment.
-Inaccuracies or errors are possible.
+    The API Specification only contains the public endpoints at the moment.

 !!swagger swagger.yaml!!